pyfar/sofar/docs/examples.rst

 The return value `sofa` is a sofar.Sofa object filled with the default values of the `SimpleFreeFieldHRIR` convention.
-Note that ``sf.Sofa()`` can return return a sofa object that has only the mandatory attributes.
+Note that ``sf.Sofa()`` can return a sofa object that has only the mandatory attributes.
 However, it is recommended to start with all attributes and discard empty optional attributes before saving the data.